-SendinBlue's v3 API has several limitations.
+Sendinblue's v3 API has several limitations.
 In most cases below, Anymail will raise an AnymailUnsupportedFeature error if you try to send a message using missing features.
-You can override this by enabling the ANYMAIL_IGNORE_UNSUPPORTED_FEATURES setting, and Anymail will try to limit the API request to features SendinBlue can handle.
+You can override this by enabling the ANYMAIL_IGNORE_UNSUPPORTED_FEATURES setting, and Anymail will try to limit the API request to features Sendinblue can handle.

-HTML body required SendinBlue's API returns an error if you attempt to send a message with only a plain-text body.
-Be sure to include HTML content for your messages.
+HTML body required Sendinblue's API returns an error if you attempt to send a message with only a plain-text body.
+Be sure to include HTML content for your messages if you are not using a template.

-(SendinBlue does allow HTML without a plain-text body.
+(Sendinblue does allow HTML without a plain-text body.
 This is generally not recommended, though, as some email systems treat HTML-only content as a spam signal.)

-Inline images SendinBlue's v3 API doesn't support inline images, at all.
-(Confirmed with SendinBlue support Feb 2018.)
+Inline images Sendinblue's v3 API doesn't support inline images, at all.
+(Confirmed with Sendinblue support Feb 2018.)